yaniskon/Macrotrade-pyspark/README.md

 ## Jobs

-There are two exercises in this repo: Word Count, and Citibike.
+There are so far 2 jobs in this repo: Reference table list and the WorldShare data.

 Currently, these exist as skeletons, and have some **initial test cases** which are defined but some are skipped.

 The following section provides context over them.

-> ⚠️ do not try to solve the exercises ahead of the interview

 ### Code walk